getodk/docs/docs/form-question-types.rst

 Line and polygon choices are represented by teal lines.
 Polygons are filled with translucent teal and can be selected by tapping anywhere inside them.

 .. note::
-    Choices with invalid geometries are silently ignored.
+    Choices with invalid geometries are ignored.
 There will be no message displayed to a user when it happens.

 When a choice is selected, its properties are displayed at the bottom of the screen.
 Those properties are from: